stephenscaff/jumpoff-wp/readme.md

 A custom admin theme and various admin-based functionality and utilities are housed in `inc/Admin`. `AdminTheme` includes the scss for our, eh, admin theme. `admin.scss` compiles out via gulp into `admin.css`.

-### Content Types
+### Post/Content Types

 Custom Post Types are registered in `inc/PostTypes` and follow a simple file naming convention.

 ### Utils

-Post helpers, found in `inc/Utils` include utility functions for stuff like hooks, actions, formaters, helpers, etc.
+Post helpers, found in `inc/Utils` include utility functions for stuff like hooks, actions, formatters, helpers, etc.